Discover the Best Budget Laptops Under $500 for Every Need

 Understand Key Specs

-Familiarize yourself with basic specifications such as CPU type (Intel Celeron/Pentium, AMD Athlon/Ryzen 3), RAM (4GB vs. 8GB), and storage (eMMC vs. SSD).
-These dictate performance.
+Familiarize yourself with CPU types (Intel Celeron/Pentium, AMD Athlon/Ryzen 3), RAM (4GB minimum), storage (SSD vs. HDD), and screen resolution.
+These impact performance and user experience.

 3